What is Agile Kanban Methodology?

 When used for software development, Kanban uses the simplified stages in the software development lifecycle (SDLC) to represent the different stages in the manufacturing process.
 The aim is to control and manage the flow of features (represented by Kanban cards) so that the number of features entering the process matches those being completed.

-Kanban is an agile methodology that is not necessarily iterative.
 Processes like Scrum have short iterations that mimic a project lifecycle on a small scale, having a distinct beginning and end for each iteration.
 Kanban allows the software to be developed in one large continuous development cycle.
-Despite this, Kanban is an example of an agile methodology because it fulfils all twelve of the principles behind the Agile Manifesto, because while it is not iterative, it is incremental.
+Despite this, Kanban is still an example of an agile methodology because it fulfills all twelve of the principles behind the Agile Manifesto — while it is not iterative, it is incremental.

 Limited Throughput